emmanuelq2/StatisticalInference/README.md

 - analyze the ToothGrowth data in the R datasets package

-###.
-In this project you will investigate the exponential distribution in R and compare it with the Central Limit Theorem.
+### Investigate the exponential distribution in R and compare it with the Central Limit Theorem.

 The exponential distribution can be simulated in R with rexp(n, lambda) where lambda is the rate parameter.
 The mean of exponential distribution is 1/lambda and the standard deviation is also 1/lambda.
 Set lambda = 0.2 for all of the simulations.